 What is unique to this page is that it provides each segment's name, image, code, typical household age and income, and percentage of the population.

-One of the most exciting parts of the PersonaLive metadata is our live data.
+The live data page is designed to help you understand what matters to your segment right now, and to track trends over time.
+It's one of the most exciting parts of the PersonaLive metadata.
 You can see what each segment is talking about on social media, how in-store visitation is changing, and how their web visitation is shifting.
 Let's check it out.

 Live Social Topics¶